-Should you wish to continue a labyrinth practice at home and you have space in your yard to create one with landscaping paint, stones or sand, there are several designs ranging from 3-15 meters.
-Another suggestion is to you draw or print a finger labyrinth to trace with your non - dominant hand.
+Should you wish to continue a labyrinth practice at home, read on for resources for finger/table labyrinths as well as full sized labyrinths should you have space in your yard.
+Designs ranging from 3 - 15 metres.
+Another suggestion is for you to draw or print a finger labyrinth to trace with your non - dominant hand.
 Research shows that using a finger labyrinth engages your brain in the same way as walking the labyrinth and can provide some of the same benefits such as regulating blood pressure, increasing attentiveness, calm and relaxation.

 So What is a Labyrinth?

 Unlike a maze, which has paths that lead to dead-ends and forces one to become lost, a labyrinth has a single, typically meandering or winding, path leading to a center point.
 Every ancient culture around the globe designed some sort of labyrinth, which over the several thousands of years since, have been and continue to be used as a tools for meditation, ritual, ceremony or dance.
 Growing research shows that labyrinths contribute to personal, psychological and spiritual insight and transformation due to the way your brain works while walking one.
 Labyrinths can also invoke spiritual pilgrimage, religious practice, metaphor, sacred geometry, mindfulness, environmental art, and community building.